gk42m/SimpleATMController/README.md

 ## 7. Run Tests

 Test cases are written in test.cpp file.
+I use Catch2 Framework and Written in BDD style Tests.

 > 1. open SimpleATMController.sln file
 > 2. check solution configurations is RunTest